-The modern leader has to effectively engage with a complex and shifting environment: rising costs; diminishing budgets; increasing customer / stakeholder expectations – add to this market disruption, streamlined workforces, and the work : life imbalance.
-A critical friend is there to challenge and support the modern leader.
+I see the modern workforce having to effectively engage with a complex and shifting environment: rising costs; diminishing budgets; increasing customer / stakeholder expectations.
+Add to this market disruption, streamlined workforces, and the work : life imbalance.
+People with leadership traits seek out a trusted individual to challenge and support their thinking.

 Why engage a Critical Friend?